Dissertation / Defended November 2020

 Throughout this history, the primary reform target for police accountability advocates remained the state law authorizing the MPD and police chief’s independent rule-making and discretionary powers, which prevented Black citizens from garnering effective police oversight.
 While this diffuse movement compelled some procedural reforms in the late 1970s and early 1980s, its victories coincided with the erosion of Black Milwaukee’s tenuous economic foothold, the ascendance of conservative, market-based austerity politics, and the onset of a national mass incarceration crisis.
 In the 2010s, Wisconsin become, per capita, the most racially punitive state in the country.
 Racism, often perpetrated under the guise of colorblindness, has remained endemic within a well-funded and strongly unionized police bureaucracy.
 A revised policing narrative emerged that upheld the virtues of the “thin blue line,” while positioning the city’s disproportionately Black poor as condemnable and criminogenic.

 This project centers the movement for police accountability in Milwaukee civil rights history, illuminating a significant, if under-examined aspect of the city’s turbulent racial past.
-It helps us understand why Black grassroots organizations, more than fifty years after civil violence erupted during the “long hot summer” of 1967, are still demanding accountability from police bureaucrats in the dichotomous age of Black Lives Matter and the “First White President.”
+It helps us better understand why Black-led organizations, more than fifty years after civil violence erupted amid the “long hot summer” of 1967, continue to demand accountability from police bureaucrats and have recently turned towards abolitionist solutions in combatting Wisconsin’s punitive racial politics.